MV10/dotnet-uptime/README.md

 #### Uptime's own metrics

-Uptime publishes metrics about its own operation — processes monitored, discovery pass duration, export success and timing — on the `dotnet-uptime.self` meter.
+Uptime publishes metrics about its own operation (processes monitored, discovery pass duration, export success and timing) on the `dotnet-uptime.self` meter.
 These are documented in [`stats_metrics.md`](https://github.com/MV10/dotnet-uptime/blob/master/stats_metrics.md).

 They are a custom meter like any other, so they are collected only if listed here, and only if Uptime is not excluded by the process rules.
 Because the sample configuration excludes Uptime by default, **these metrics are not exported unless you opt in**: